 In 2015, with the landscaping and eradication of non-native species moved to a manageable maintenance level, the HOA approached the City with two major concerns: the odor nuisance seasonally emitted from the lagoons and the related need for improvements to the nearby Cayes Stormwater Pump Station.
-The homeowners agreed Assessment District funds could be used towards these priorities.
+The homeowners agreed Assessment District funds should be used towards these priorities.

-The Assessment District has three dedicated Funds:
+As presented at the June 15, 2020 City Council Meeting, the Assessment District has three dedicated Funds: